-A good key person system supports the children to form good relationship ensuring that they settle well and form good relationships with the staff and the other children who attend the club.
-When children start at the club, staff obtain information from parents about their care needs and family background this enables staff to plan for the children's individual needs well.
-An 'All about me' form is completed by the child and their key person, fostering the child's relationship with the key person and supporting the child to feel well supported.
-Good relationships between the staff and children ensure that the children's personal social and emotional development are well promoted.
+A good key person system supports children to settle well and form good relationships with staff and other children who attend the club.
+When children start at the club, staff obtain information from parents about their care needs and family background; this enables staff to plan for the children's individual needs well.
+Information is gathered by the key person through observation and discussion with children, fostering children's relationship with the key person and children feel well supported.
+Good relationships between staff and children ensure that children's personal, social and emotional development are well-promoted.

-The learning environment is well organised.
-Resources are available in the main room including a climbing area with a ball pool, a wide range of craft resources, several computers and a large number of games for the children to select.
-A quiet room is available if the children require it and there is access to an enclosed outdoor area where they can do den building, play games and football.
+The learning environment is well-organised.
+Resources are available in the main room, including a small world area, block play, a wide range of craft resources, a writing area, a computer and a large number of games for children to select.
+The club have use of other areas in school if required, including the library.
+However, in this vibrant club it is sometimes noisy and there are few homely places for children to sit quietly and relax after a busy day.
+Children also have access to a large outdoor area with a variety of resources.
+They play football in one area while others play group games with staff.
+A large tray with pasta and weighing scales are available to support children's mathematical development.
+However, when children want to record their results they have to go inside to get paper and pencils, this means that children's literacy skills are not always fully promoted outside.

-Children's good behaviour is promoted because the staff are good role models and provide clear guidance to the children about what is acceptable behaviour.
-This enables the children to develop good relationships and confidently explore their environment.
-For example, on the climbing equipment staff ask the children what the rules for the equipment are reminding them that only one child at a time is allowed on the slide.
-The older children are able to explain the rules to the younger children.

-Children learn about a healthy lifestyle because they are provided with a range of healthy snacks from a weekly menu available for parents.
-Good hygiene practices are encouraged and the children understand the importance of washing their hands after toileting and before eating.
+Children's good behaviour is promoted because staff are good role models and provide clear guidance to children about what is acceptable behaviour.
+This enables children to develop good relationships and confidently explore their environment.
+For example, when children use scissors to cut out their masks, staff ask children what the rules for scissors are, reminding them to sit at the table and not point the scissors at each other.
+Older children are able to explain the rules to younger children.
+When playing games outside children are encouraged to run and play chase, staff talk about the risk supporting them to identify risk and work out ways of keeping themselves safe.
+Children learn about a healthy lifestyle because they are provided with a range of healthy snacks to choose from.
+Good hygiene practices are encouraged and children understand the importance of washing their hands after toileting and before eating.
 Children enjoy snack time as a social occasion where they can sit together and talk about their day.
-However, staff prepare and serve the snack to the children.
-As a result, children's independence is not always fully promoted during snack time.
-The children's self-esteem is well promoted because the staff encourage them to share their achievements in school with the rest of the group.
-For instance, when children receive a certificate from school congratulating them on their achievements this is celebrated within the club.
+There are displays of children's work throughout the club.
+Photographs of them taking part in activities are prominently displayed and children proudly show their parents, talking about the activities they have done revisiting previous learning.